 This is the type of hurt that can have the most heart break.
 That person you fell in love with.
 The one you couldn’t bare to be without.
 As some might say, they are “the one”.

 But then one day something happens and it comes crashing down.
-You may not know why, or maybe you do, but really its irrelevant, for you are left with a broken heart either way.
+You may not know why, or maybe you do, for you are left with a broken heart either way.
 Sometimes its a slow distancing and other times its out of the blue.
 Hearing stories of wives discovering their husband is playing away from home is heartbreaking.
 It hurts the entire family.
 Discovering you are no longer loved is heartbreaking, but to discover they have gone off with somebody else is a double blow.
 Can you get over this level of hurt?
 I believe whole heartedly that you can.

 Enough talking about the types of hurt and check out PART 2 of this blog to find out where to start.